Lyreshka/MethaneData/README.md

 ## Library(MethaneData)

-This library was created for the use of the following app <https://lyreshka.shinyapps.io/MethaneFluxDataExplorer/>
+This library was created for the use of the following app: [Explore the Methane Flux Data Explorer](https://lyreshka.shinyapps.io/MethaneFluxDataExplorer/)

 ## Datasets Used and Acknowledgements